martintajur/node-mysql-activerecord/README.md

 table     | String   | undefined | (optional) Used to avoid having to call `.from()` seperately. callback  | Function | Required  | What to do when the driver has responded

 This method is used when running queries that might respond with rows of data (namely, "SELECT" statements...).
-You can pass a table name as the first parameter to avoid having to call [.from()](#from) seperately.
-If the table name is omitted, and the first paramter is a callback function, there will be no need to pass a callback function into the second parameter.
+You can pass a table name as the first parameter to avoid having to call [.from()](#from) separately.
+If the table name is omitted, and the first parameter is a callback function, there will be no need to pass a callback function into the second parameter.

 **Type of Response Sent to Callback**